 Cup fixtures are when squads will select the best possible side with the purpose of winning the tournament.

-The instant messaging app allows coaches and managers to communicate selection of squads and any changes to team news or cancellation of matches and training swiftly and effectively.
+The instant messaging function allows coaches and managers to communicate selection of squads and any changes to team news or cancellation of matches and training swiftly and effectively.

 Please keep responses clear and concise.